-In her long life, Ruth Graham gave us some tremendous marriage lessons.
+In her 87 years, Ruth Graham gave us some tremendous marriage lessons.
 She took it as her calling to nurture and keep her whole family happy, especially Billy.

 We all know that young adults make many of their most life-altering decisions before age 30, and yet in recent years the role models, those to whom they turn for direction about living life to its fullest, are current sports figures or celebrities than wise elders.
 Some say the fault lies at the feet of elders who decide to carry on in permanent youth rather than become a role model or pass along their accumulated wisdom.

 Ruth Graham, who died in 2007, fully embraced her role and ultimately left us 14 books to pass along the life lessons she gleaned throughout her full life.
 But the most important lessons that we can learn from Ruth Graham come from the example of her marriage to one of the world’s most famous men.

 The most pivotal decision that Ruth Bell made was to marry Billy Graham, whom she met while a student at Wheaton College.
 Her decision was made with “open eyes” and most of her internal wrestling went on before becoming engaged to Billy.
 She had always planned to be as she put it, “an old-maid missionary.”
 When she finally made up her mind to marry Billy, she never looked back.
 Her idea, willingly decided, was to simply slip “into the background.”

 It’s not unusual today for couples to still be unsure as they walk down the aisle on their wedding day.
 Such a life-changing decision should be made with eyes wide open.
 One or both of them enter marriage thinking that they will change the things about their mate they don’t like, yet, neither will likely change.
 Ruth Graham modeled the seriousness of one’s facing reality, for “better or worse.”